JMuff22/python-extended-with-rust/README.md

     - If you have problems with `pyenv install 3.x.x` on MacOS, a solution I found was found here: https://github.com/asdf-community/asdf-python/issues/124 i.e `brew uninstall binutils`.
     -  On my platform `3.8.5` could not build the wheel: `ERROR: Rumpy-0.1.0-cp38-cp38-macosx_10_7_x86_64.whl is not a supported wheel on this platform.`.
 Therefore re-ran with `pyenv install 3.10.9`.

+Ensure your $PATH is correct, `pyenv` can mess things up.
+In the future this may be rewritten without pyenv.
+For example, ensure you use the `maturin` installed in your venv and not the global version.

 ## Running

 - Edit `Rumpy/Cargo.toml` with the provided code.